The 2nd Epistle of Peter

 Walking after their own lusts.
-In these last days there’s going to be some preachers that are going to lie to you, for their own purposes, not having any reverence or respect for our Father.
-I mean, what does it take for some preacher to try to negate the sincere prophesies of God and put their own words out instead of them?
+In these last days, there’s going to be some preachers that are going to lie to you, for their own purposes, not having any reverence or respect for our Father.
+I mean, what does it take for some preacher to try to negate the sincere prophecies of God and put their own words out instead of them?

 What would be their purpose?
 Money.
 A job.
 Spewing the lies of some church system and doing the work of Satan at the same time.

 Lust doesn’t mean for flesh but putting themselves out in front, having the air of superiority about themselves, knowing more than the words given by the Holy Spirit.

 This parallels the book of Jude quite well, in some respects:

 Ref: Jude 16 These are murmurers, complainers, walking after their own lusts; and their mouth speaketh great swelling words, having men's persons in admiration because of advantage.
 KJV

 In Jude they walked after the lust of sexual depravity while here in 2nd Peter, the lust is after themselves and their haughtiness.

 2nd Peter 3:4 And saying, Where is the promise of his coming? for since the fathers fell asleep, all things continue as they were from the beginning of the creation.